“Let’s save the day with play.” Amazon has released a new trailer for season three of the children’s TV show Tumble Leaf.

 The award-winning animated series “follows Fig, a small blue fox, who lives in a whimsical land where he discovers adventure and friendship around every bend.”
 The new season will introduce new characters, including Pebble the spider, Bonsai the whale, and Bird of Paradise.

-Season three of Tumble Leaf premieres on Amazon Prime on August 15th.
+Season three of Tumble Leaf premieres on Prime Video Prime on August 15th.

 Watch a preview and read more details below: